ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 - Container Native
 - Fun

 The conceptual model of Ballerina is that of a sequence diagram.
-Each participant in the integration gets its own lifeline and Ballerina defines a complete syntax and semantics for how the sequence diagram works and execute the desired integration.
+Each participant in the integration (referred to as a `connector` in Ballerina) gets its own lifeline and Ballerina defines a complete syntax and semantics for how the sequence diagram works and executes the desired integration.

 Ballerina is not designed to be a general purpose language.
 Instead you should use Ballerina if you need to integrate a collection of network connected systems such as HTTP endpoints, Web APIs, JMS services, and databases.
-The result of the integration can either be just that - the integration that runs once or repeatedly ona  schedule, or a reusable HTTP service that others can run.
+The result of the integration can either be just that - the integration that runs once or repeatedly on a schedule, or a reusable HTTP service that others can run.

+NOTE: The initial release of the language only supports integrations that result in HTTP services.

 This is an informal introduction to the Ballerina language.

+## Introduction

+Every Ballerina program has both a textual representation and a canonical visual representation.

+### Concepts

+- *Service*: A `service` is an HTTP web service described by a Swagger.
+A service is the discrete unit of functionality that can be remotely accessed.
+- *Resource*: A `resource` is a single request handler within a service.
+The resource concept is designed to be access protocol independent - but in the initial release of the language it is intendended to work with HTTP.
+- *Connector*: A `Connector` represents a participant in the integration.
+Connectors can be declared at a service level or within a resource.
+- *Action*: An `action` is an operation one can execute against a `connector`
+- *Function*: A `function` is an operation that is executed by a worker.
+- *Worker*: A `worker` is a thread of execution that the integration developer programs as a lifeline.

+NEED PICTURE HERE.

+### Modularity

+Ballerina programs can be written in one or more files organized into packages.
+A package defines a namespace and all public symbols defined in any file in the same package are visible within the package.
+A package is represented by a directory.

+A single Ballerina file can define either a single `service`, a single `connector` or a collection of functions.
+A file that contains a `service` or `connector` may also define any number of functions.
+Functions that are not marked `public` are private to the package.

+The unit of execution for Ballerina programs is a `service`.

 ## Structure of a Ballerina Program
-Every Ballerina program has both a textual representation and a normative visual representation.
-A Ballerina program can be modularized into a collection of packages, with each package(collection of files) contributing one or more resources, functions, actions or types.
-To access these from another package they must be explicitly imported by the other package.

-The structure of a file in Ballerina is as follow:
+The structure of a `service` file in Ballerina is as follow:

 ```
 [package PackageName;]
 [import (PackageWildCard|PackageName);]*

+service ServiceName;

+TypeDefinition*

-(VariableDeclaration | ActorDeclaration | TypeDefinition)*
+(VariableDeclaration | ConnectionDeclaration)*

-(ResourceDefinition | FunctionDefinition | ActionDefinition)+
+(ResourceDefinition | FunctionDefinition)+
 ```

 ### Resource Definition